CSE237SP2022/project-hofstra_shangold_wang/README.md

 Includes methods that updates a Player's points and deck when they have 3 of the same number card in their deck

 ### Player-deck-helper-methods Branch
 Helper methods were made to help with game functionality.
 This includes methods to check if a player has a given card and methods to take cards from another player or the main deck.
 Methods were also made to determine when a player has a full set of any card number or if any deck is out of cards.
-Methods can be added for a computer player to automate parts of a turn.
-This would allow users to play both against other players or against the computer.
+Methods were added for a computer player to automate parts of a turn.
+This allows users to play both against other players or against the computer.